-Along the way playful seals will most likely come and join you for a bit until you reach the starting point for the short hike through forest trails up to a viewpoint of the area.
+Along the way, playful seals will most likely come and join you for a bit until you reach the starting point for the short hike through forest trails up to a viewpoint of the area.

-Hope is a small funky little town and makes a great ending for the Kenai Peninsula on your way back to Anchorage (or wherever you go).
+Hope is a small funky little town and makes a great ending for the Kenai Peninsula trip on your way back to Anchorage (or wherever you go).

 It’s the kind of place that people from Anchorage come to for the weekend to camp under the stars, enjoy some live music at the lively bar by the waterfront, and go for short hikes along the coast.

-Hope is where I personally had my first wild bear encounter in Alaska when on one of these short hikes by the coast I came around a corner to a mother bear and 2 cubs with a few other hikers trapped on the other side.
+Hope is where I personally had my first wild bear encounter in Alaska.
+When on one of these short hikes by the coast I came around a corner to a mother bear and 2 cubs with a few other hikers trapped on the other side.

-Thankfully we all slowly backed away giving the mother bear and cubs space to get away which they then did.
+Thankfully we all slowly backed away giving the mother bear and cubs space to get away, which they then did.